Should You Use A Standing

 What Are The Benefits Of Standing?

-The benefits of standing desks are closely pegged to the health risks and drawbacks of our increasingly sedentary habits and lifestyles.
+The benefits of a standing desk are closely pegged to the health risks and drawbacks of our increasingly sedentary habits and lifestyles.
 Standing during the workday helps offset the health problems, aches, strains and pains associated with sitting for prolonged periods.

 Stops You From Sitting All Day